TBD54566975/technical-proposals/tp26/README.md

 The `conditions` property describes certain features about messages which use the grant.
 For example, if a grant has the `encryption` condition set to `required` then all records written using that grant must be encrypted.

+### Protocols
+There are two ways an entity may gain access to a protocol record.
+First, the protocol definition may specify access to the actor.
+Second, the entity may have a `PermissionsGrant` with a scope that contains the record.
+In either case, an incoming `RecordsWrite` must conform to the protocol type and path laid out in the protocol definition.

+For scopes specifying `interface: Records`, the `protocol` scope restricts a `PermissionsGrant` to reading, writing, querying, or deleting records within a single protocol.
+The `contextId` can further restrict record access within a protocol to a single context.

+If `protocol` is specified with `interface: Protocols` and `method: Configure`, this allows an entity to configure a single protocol.
+If an entity has a grant allowing for `ProtocolsQuery`, the `protocol` scope will force the `ProtocolsQuery` to have a filter containing the granted `protocol` URI.

 ### Delegation
 The `delegation` condition contains enough complexity that it deserves a separate technical proposal.
 There are mentions of delegates and delegation in this TP, but its nuance is not fully captured.
 For the curious, delegation allows the following scenario: if Alice gives Bob a grant with `delegation` enabled, then Bob can issue grants of the same or narrower scope to Carol.